-In Fundations Level 1, sound mastery is a critical component reinforced in the following activities: Letter-Keyword-Sound, Drill Sounds, Echo/Find Letters, Dictation/Sounds, Echo/Letter Formation, Skywrite/Letter Formation, and Make it Fun.
-Explicit and systematic study of the English sound system is scaffolded across each program Level.
-Vowel letter/sound recognition is taught within the context of six syllable types that determine the sound of the vowel(s) within a syllable.
+In Fundations Level 1, sound mastery is a critical component reinforced in: Letter-Keyword-Sound, Drill Sounds, Echo/Find Letters, Dictation/Sounds, Echo/Letter Formation, Skywrite/Letter Formation, and Make it Fun.
+Explicit and systematic study of the English sound system is scaffolded across each program level and vowel letter/sound recognition is taught within the context of six syllable types that determine the sound of the vowel(s) within a syllable.

-Fundations explicitly teaches total word structure, not just systematic phonics, in a comprehensive Structured Literacy approach across four levels (K, 1, 2, and 3).
+Fundations explicitly teaches total word structure, not just systematic phonics in a comprehensive structured literacy approach across four Levels (K, 1, 2, and 3).
 Level 1 students decode and spell the closed and vowel-consonant-e syllables and multisyllabic words with these two syllable types.
-Fundations students develop deep word-level knowledge and automatic word identification skills beginning with strategies that target accuracy (e.g., tapping out sounds and marking word elements).
+Fundations students develop deep word-level knowledge and automatic word identification skills beginning with strategies that target accuracy such as tapping out sounds and marking word elements.
 The Wilson® tapping technique adds a powerful tactile component to clarifying phonemes before blending to decode.
 Lessons progress to a focus on quick automatic word recognition.
-Activities that provide students with ample decoding practice include Introduce New Concepts, Word of the Day, Word Talk, Teach Trick Words-Reading, Make it Fun, and Storytime.
-Although not taught in-depth in Level 1, students are introduced to the sounds of r-controlled vowels and the vowel teams for encoding (including those with long vowel sounds).
+Activities provide ample practice for decoding practice including Introduce New Concepts, Word of the Day, Word Talk, Teach Trick Words-Reading, Make it Fun, and Storytime.
+Although not taught in-depth in Level 1 for encoding, students are introduced to the sounds of r-controlled vowels and the vowel teams including those with long vowel sounds.

-Something that sets Fundations apart is that the program emphasizes the mastery of word knowledge and transcription skills in two directions - decoding and encoding.
+Something that sets Fundations apart is that it emphasizes the mastery of word knowledge and transcription skills in two directions - decoding and encoding.
 This is because spelling is a foundational skill for writing and strongly reinforces reading.
-Spelling skills are taught along with decoding skills through Introduce New Concepts, Echo/Find Words, Dictation Words and Sentences activities.
+Spelling skills are taught with decoding skills through Introduce New Concepts, Echo/Find Words, and Dictation Words and Sentences.

 With Fundations, automatic word recognition of Level 1 Trick Words, combined with students' emerging phonetic knowledge, will provide mastery instruction for the most common 100 words on both the Fry and American Heritage high frequency lists.
 Phonetically irregular high frequency words and high frequency words with regular sound-spelling patterns not yet introduced in the curriculum are taught as Trick Words in Fundations.
-Trick words are always introduced within the context of a sentence to promote automatic and fluent reading; the context also supports defining the word when necessary.
+Trick words are always introduced within the context of a sentence to promote automatic and fluent reading in to aid in defining the word when necessary.

-Additional single-word decoding practice for accuracy and automaticity as well as application of emerging decoding skills with connected text is provided in the Home Support Packet 1, Fluency Kit Level 1, the Fundations Stories Set 1, and with the 64 books in the Geodes® Level 1 Classroom Library, which aligns specifically with the scope and sequence of Fundations Level 1.
+Additional single-word decoding practice for accuracy and automaticity as well as application of emerging decoding skills with connected text is provided in the Home Support Packet 1, Fluency Kit Level 1, Fundations Stories Set 1, and with the 64 books in the Geodes® Level 1 Classroom Library that aligns specifically with the scope and sequence of Fundations Level 1.